Thousands rally in Moldova in support of pro-EU president

-A vote on the proposed amendments is expected later on Thursday.
-Scuffles erupted at one point between pro-government and the opposition lawmakers after the Socialist-dominated majority passed the next year’s budget without a debate.
+Scuffles erupted at one point between pro-government and the opposition lawmakers after the Socialist-dominated majority also passed the next year’s budget without a debate.

-The current, pro-Russian government controls 51 of 101 seats in the parliament, reflecting political divisions between the heavily opposed camps in one of the poorest nations in Europe.
+The narrow vote reflects deep political divisions between the pro-Russian and pro-Western camps in one of the poorest nations in Europe.
 Sandwiched between Romania and Ukraine, Moldova also has been a politically strategic area for both the West and Russia since gaining independence after the 1991 collapse of the Soviet Union.

 President-elect Maia Sandu, a pro-EU reformist who last month decisively defeated her Socialist opponent Igor Dodon in a runoff election, has promised to implement reform and move forward planned integration into the EU.

 Dodon had maintained close ties with Russia that date back to the Soviet era, and was an election favorite of Russia’s current President Vladimir Putin.
-His bid to strip Sandu of state security control is seen as an attempt to maintain influence despite the election loss.
+His move to strip Sandu of state security control is seen as an attempt to maintain influence despite the election loss.

 Addressing supporters at Thursday’s gathering, Sandu called for an early parliamentary election to be held in order to unseat the current administration which she called corrupt.